Christine Kurtz Landy

 Biography

 Dr. Kurtz Landy completed her PhD in Clinical Health Sciences (Nursing) and a graduate diploma in Health Services and Policy Research at McMaster University.
 She is an established educator and researcher.
-Overall her research focuses on women's health during the reproductive years.
-Her research examines health inequities in mothers and children who experience low socioeconomic status, nurse home visiting, maternal and newborn health outcomes and health service need and access, labour pain and decision making regarding delivery method.
-She is also very interested in implementation science, particularly knowledge translation at the policy level.
+Her research focuses on women's health during the reproductive years and examines health inequities in mothers and children who experience low socioeconomic status, nurse home visiting, maternal and newborn health outcomes and health service need and access, labour pain and decision making regarding delivery method.
+She has done some research in nursing student education in critical appraisal and evidence based practice.
+She has a keen interest in implementation science.

 Selected Publications